-Cost for this four-month leadership development program is $800.00 CAD
+The cost for this four-month leadership development program is $800.00 CAD.

 Anna is a learning professional, intercultural expert, and program manager with over 7 years of international experience.
 In her current role as a Senior Manager of Learning Initiatives at the Toronto Region Immigrant Employment Council (TRIEC), she oversees a portfolio of TRIEC learning projects for both immigrants to Canada and local employers.

 Prior to coming to Canada, Anna co-founded and led an innovative not-for-profit in Krakow, Poland’s second largest city, and taught Diversity Management at the University of Applied Sciences at Kufstein, Austria.
 She holds an M.A. degree in Psychology from Jagiellonian University in Krakow, Poland.

 Shirley Marie Garcia

 Shirley Marie Garcia is the Associate Director of Human Resources at March of Dimes Canada (MODC), a national organization that helps people with disabilities lead independent lives.
 In this role, she oversees the management of Human Resources, Payroll and the newly-established Training Institute.
 In her capacity as a trainer, Shirley’s focus is on leadership, performance management and coaching, legal compliance, diversity, accessibility and inclusion.